Los Angeles Fire Department: Administration

-Administration has the official office for the Fire Chief of the department.
-CAD designation of 'FC1' and radio designation of 'Fire Chief'.
-The Fire Chief reports directly to the Board of Fire Commissioners.
+Administration has the official office for the fire chief of the department,with the Fire Chief having the CAD designation of"FC1"and radio designation of"fire chief".The fire chief reports directly to the Board of Fire Commissioners.

-Executive Bureau / Chief of Staff
+Executive Bureau/Office Of the chief of staff

-Executive Bureau/Chief Of Staff is commanded by a Deputy Chief (Bureau Commander) who holds the title of Chief of Staff.
-The Chief of Staff is assisted by an Executive Administrative Assistant II and Senior Management Analyst I. In 2022, the Executive Bureau was changed from the previous name of Administration Bureau.
+Executive Bureau/Office Of the chief of staff is commanded by a deputy chief (bureau commander) who holds the title of chief of staff.
+The chief of staff is assisted by an executive administrative assistant II and senior management analyst I. In 2022, the Executive Bureau was changed from the previous name of Administration Bureau.